This Is the Most Innovative Way to Insure Your Stocks Against Losses

-Unfortunately, there is no company (yet) that will take on the risk of offering such type of insurance coverage.
-But despite the absence of an organization that offers protection against stock losses we can still do so by providing this insurance ourselves.
+Unfortunately, there is no company (yet) that will take on the risk of offering stock loss insurance to investors.
+But despite the absence of an organization that offers protection against stock losses we can still do so by using an innovative method of providing this insurance ourselves.

 How?
 With stock options!